inasafe/inasafe-doc/docs/source/training/beginner/osm/108-getting-osm-data.rst

-After you learn how to add and edit data in OpenStreetMap (OSM), now maybe you want the data obtained as a back up or if you want the Geography Information System software that Open Source is  Quantum GIS (http://qgis.org).
+After you learn how to add and edit data in OpenStreetMap (OSM), now maybe you want the data obtained as a back up or if you want the Geography Information System software that Open Source is |QGIS|
+(http://qgis.org).

 **1. Getting OSM Data on Geofabrik Website**